joantolo/joantolo.github.io/_pages/story.md

 title: "MY STORY"
 ---
 Hello there!<br />
-I'm Joan.
-I was born and raised in Alicante in a loving and caring environment 🥰.
-While I was studying in high school I enrolled a rowing club and won some national championships 🚣.
+I'm Joan, a software engineer with a background in multimedia engineering and computer graphics 🤓.

-I moved to Valencia to study a degree in multimedia engineering.
-Then I discovered the awesome world of programming 🖥 and I became very interested in the computer graphics field 🤓.
+My academic journey took me from Valencia, where I completed my degree in multimedia engineering, to Madrid 🚗 where I earned an MSc in computer graphics, virtual reality, and games with honors.
+My master's thesis was later published as an academic paper 🏅.

-When I finished my degree I went to Madrid 🚗 to expand my knowledge in the computer graphics field studying a MSc in computer graphics, virtual reality and games.
-I had a lot of fun and when I finished my final thesis (with honors) it ended beeing a paper 🏅.
+I actively contribute to open-source projects and constantly seek to expand my knowledge in system programming and Linux technologies 👨‍💻.
+My technical interests cover computer graphics, real-time simulations and desktop environments.

 I'm also very interested in cooking 👨‍🍳 and doing sports.
 And I love practicing meditation to be more aware of the present moment 🧘‍♂️.